efrecon/tmdb-events/README.md

 Scripts such as [byorigin](#automated) or [dump](#dump-persons-names-and-bio) will restrict the subset saved to disk.

 I made this to break the uniformity of life for my mum.
-She lives in a elderly care house and this information will be picked and shown on eInk display.
+She lives in an elderly care house and this information will be picked and shown on eInk display.

   [iCalendar]: https://icalendar.org/
   [tmdb]: https://themovie.db/